boxcutter/boxcutter-chef-cookbooks/cookbooks/boxcutter_java/README.md

 sdk list
 ```

-One you have a candidate SDK name, to get a list of available versions for a
+Once you have a candidate SDK name, to get a list of available versions for a
 candidate SDK:

 ```